robocomp/grasping/README.md

 As shown in the figure, the components workflow goes as follows :

-- `viriatoPyrep` component streams the RGBD signal from CoppelaSim simulator using PyRep API and publishes it to the shared graph.
+-   `viriatoPyrep` component streams the RGBD signal from CoppeliaSim simulator using PyRep API and publishes it to the shared graph.

 -   `graspDSR` component reads the RGBD signal from shared graph and passes it `objectPoseEstimation` component.

 -   `objectPoseEstimation` component, then, performs pose estimation using DNN and returns the estimated poses.

 -   `graspDSR` component injects the estimated poses into the shared graph.

-- `viriatoDSR` component, then reads the estimated poses from the shared graph and passes it to `viriatoPyrep` component.
+-   `viriatoDSR` component, then, reads the estimated poses from the shared graph and passes it to `viriatoPyrep` component.

 -   Finally, `viriatoPyrep` component uses the estimated poses to plan a successful grasp on the object.

 ## System Demos